adobe/aepsdk-messaging-ios/Documentation/sources/live-activities/developer-documentation/api-usage.md

 The Adobe Experience Platform Mobile SDK provides built-in support for Apple's Live Activities.
 This allows your app to display real-time, dynamic updates directly on the Lock Screen and Dynamic Island without opening the app.

-For more in-depth information about the Messaging extension, visit the [official SDK documentation for Adobe Journey Optimizer Messaging extension](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer/).

 ## Prerequisites

 Ensure the following minimum versions are installed for correct configuration and compatibility: